awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    This command returns a `pipelineExecutionId` object\.

-1. Open the AWS CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.
+1. Open the CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.

    The pipeline shows three stages and the state of the artifact running through those three stages\.
 It might take up to five minutes for the pipeline to run through all stages\.
 Although the deployment succeeds on the first two stages, just as before, the **Production** stage shows that the **Deploy\-Second\-Deployment** action failed\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-failed-third-stage.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. In the **Deploy\-Second\-Deployment** action, choose **Details** to see details of the failure\.
-You are redirected to the details page for the AWS CodeDeploy deployment\.
+You are redirected to the details page for the CodeDeploy deployment\.
 In this case, the failure is the result of the first instance group deploying to all of the Amazon EC2 instances, leaving no instances for the second deployment group\.
 **Note**
 This failure is by design, to demonstrate what happens when there is a failure in a pipeline stage\.

-## Step 6: Disable and Enable Transitions Between Stages in AWS CodePipeline<a name="s3-configure-transitions"></a>
+## Step 6: Disable and Enable Transitions Between Stages in CodePipeline<a name="s3-configure-transitions"></a>

 You can enable or disable the transition between stages in a pipeline\.
 Disabling the transition between stages allows you to manually control transitions between one stage and another\.
 For example, you might want to run the first two stages of a pipeline, but disable transitions to the third stage until you are ready to deploy to production, or while you troubleshoot a problem or failure with that stage\.

-**To disable and enable transitions between stages in an AWS CodePipeline pipeline**
+**To disable and enable transitions between stages in a CodePipeline pipeline**

-1. Open the AWS CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.
+1. Open the CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.

 1. On the details page for the pipeline, choose the **Disable transition** button between the second stage \(**Staging**\) and the third stage that you added in the previous section \(**Production**\)\.